-If a trainee participates in an outside event that has the potential to be publicized in local, state, or national news and they wish to share their affiliation with the Youth Services Department, they must speak with a supervisor and ask the Training Director and Department Director for approval prior to participating in the event.
+If a trainee participates in an outside event that has the potential to be publicized in local, state, or national news and they wish to share their affiliation with the Youth Services Department, they must speak with a supervisor and ask the Training Director, who will seek approval from the Department Director, prior to participating in the event.
 Any statement that may be shared related to the Youth Services Department should be first relayed to the Department Director and permission must be given before there is any mention of YSD.

 Social Media is intended to provide individuals with the ability to access information quickly and communicate with others.
-The Youth Services Department utilizes its website and social media platforms to disseminate information to staff, clients, and the community in a variety of ways, including through the circulation of training flyers, making training recordings accessible, and providing community outreach through online psychoeducation and mental health tips.
+The Youth Services Department utilizes its website and social media platforms to disseminate information to staff, clients, and the community in a variety of ways, including through the circulation of training flyers, sharing training recordings, and providing community outreach through online psychoeducation and mental health tips.
 Trainees are encouraged to reference and contribute to this information, while being mindful of the caveats listed above.